 - National Alliance for Civic Education (NACE); co-founder (2000-2008)

-Other advisory boards: America’s Promise Research Council; Mobilize.org Advisory Board; American Bar Association Standing Committee on Public Education Advisory Commission (2005-9); eJournal of Public Affairs (since 2011); MTV’s Democracy Class (since 2010); Maryland Task Force on Civic Literacy (gubernatorial appointment, 2006-9); Generation Citizen; Fair Vote Research Advisory Committee; iCivics (since 2014); The Democracy Imperative (University of New Hampshire); National Advisory Board for Public Service at Harvard College (since 2014); Obama Campaign Education Policy Committee (March 2007-November 2008) and Urban Policy Committee (May 2008-November 2008); Cambridge University’s Forum for Youth Participation & Democracy International Advisory Group (2011-14); Center for Engaged Democracy, Merrimack College (since 2012); Civic Learning and Democratic Engagement Action Network Steering Committee (since 2012); Council of the American Commonwealth Partnership (since 2012); Youth Service America Academic Council (since 2012); California Civic Engagement Project (since 2012); Campus Election Engagement Project (since 2013); Millennial Action Project (since 2013); CivicLEADS (since 2015).
+Other non-fiduciary boards: America’s Promise Research Council; Mobilize.org Advisory Board; American Bar Association Standing Committee on Public Education Advisory Commission (2005-9); eJournal of Public Affairs (since 2011); MTV’s Democracy Class (early 2000s; Maryland Task Force on Civic Literacy (gubernatorial appointment, 2006-9); Generation Citizen; Fair Vote Research Advisory Committee; iCivics (since 2014); The Democracy Imperative (University of New Hampshire); National Advisory Board for Public Service at Harvard College (since 2014); Obama Campaign Education Policy Committee (March 2007-November 2008) and Urban Policy Committee (May 2008-November 2008); Cambridge University’s Forum for Youth Participation & Democracy International Advisory Group (2011-14); Center for Engaged Democracy, Merrimack College (since 2012); Civic Learning and Democratic Engagement Action Network Steering Committee (since 2012); Council of the American Commonwealth Partnership (since 2012); National Academy of Education Commission on Civic Reasoning & Discourse (2019-20); Nonprofit Vote (ca. 2010-2022); Youth Service America Academic Council (since 2012); California Civic Engagement Project (since 2012); Campus Election Engagement Project (2013-2018); Millennial Action Project (since 2013); CivicLEADS (since 2015); Civic Influencers (since 2021).

 Student leadership: Yale College Council (undergraduate student government): vice president (1986-7) and president (1987-8).
 Focused on issues of community service and civic engagement, participating in some of the national discussions that led to the Points of Light initiative and then AmeriCorps, and working with others to begin a paid summer service program for Yale undergraduates.